Zakeertech3/Lega/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributors are welcome!
 Here are ways to help:
 - Add support for more legal documents
 - Improve agent reasoning capabilities
 - Enhance the user interface